Here Are Some of Meghan Markle's Baby's Potential Godparents

 Jessica and Ben Mulroney

-This Canadian pair — Jessica is a stylist and TV personality, while Ben is a TV host and the son of the country’s former prime minister — are high up on the “likely” list for godparent status; Markle and Mulroney have been close for years since Markle back when she was still an actress on Suits and he was visiting Canada for the Invictus Games.
+This Canadian pair — Jessica is a stylist and TV personality, while Ben is a TV host and the son of the country’s former prime minister — are high up on the “likely” list for godparent status; Markle and Mulroney have been close for years since Markle was still an actress on Suits and Prince Harry was visiting Canada for the Invictus Games.
 With the Mulroneys in the royal baby’s life, the fashion police could stand down forever.
 (And they would always be welcome in Canada.)

 Priyanka Chopra